-I hope you will join me in Portland this Thursday, September 27, at USM for our annual meeting.
+I hope you will join me for our annual meeting.
 I look forward to hearing your concerns and stories, and to introducing you to a slate of terrific new board candidates while thanking those retiring from board service.
 We also will be presenting our 2012 Environmental Awards to well-deserving individuals who have made important contributions to protection of Maine’s environment.
 And you won’t want to miss what our guest speaker, Ramsey Hart of Miningwatch Canada has to say about his experience and observations concerning the issue of open-pit mines in our neighboring country to the North.
 His presentation, “Mining for Metals: Big Promises, Harsh Realities,” will shed light on the ways such mining operations could threaten the health of Maine’s waters and wildlife.
 Well, the bread has risen and the oven is hot.
 Time for me to get back in the kitchen and contribute appreciatively to the indoor aromas of fall in Maine.

 “Battle Over Bald Mountain” – Down East magazine article, July 2012